-We care for all abnormalities of the inguinal region (groin) in both boys and girls.
-These disorders range from typical hernias to undescended testes to other rare masses.
+We treat all abnormalities of the inguinal region (groin) in both boys and girls.
+These disorders range from typical hernias, to undescended testes, to other rare masses.

 Congenital Diaphragmatic Hernia and ECMO (Extracorporeal Membrane Oxygenation)

 We treat both newborns and older infants who have congenital diaphragmatic hernia (abnormal openings in the diaphragm).
-We have a comprehensive ECMO team to provide support to those newborns who have underdeveloped lungs and need additional support to oxygenate blood and to eliminate wastes (CO2) from the blood.
+Our comprehensive ECMO team provides support to those newborns with underdeveloped lungs needing additional support to oxygenate blood and eliminate waste (CO2).

 Hypertrophic Pyloric Stenosis

 Blockage of the pyloric channel leading from stomach into the small bowel.
-We treat this condition of young infants (eg, 2 to 12 weeks of age) both with traditional open surgical approaches and with laparoscopy.
+We treat this condition in young infants (two to 12 weeks of age) with both traditional open surgical approaches and with laparoscopy.

 Duodenal Atresia and Stenosis

-We care for all developmental abnormalities of the duodenum (the first section of the small intestine).
-In certain newborns who have blockage of the duodenum we are able to repair this anomaly with minimally invasive laparoscopic techniques.
+We treat all developmental abnormalities of the duodenum (the first section of the small intestine).
+In certain newborns who have blockage of the duodenum we are able to repair this anomaly with minimally-invasive laparoscopic techniques.

 Malrotation and Volvulus

-This condition of improper rotation of the intestines can present with mild symptoms (such as vomiting and intolerance of feedings) to more severe symptoms in which the bowel twists (volvulus) and becomes deficient of blood supply leading to gangrenous bowel.
+This condition of improper rotation of the intestines can present with mild symptoms (such as vomiting and intolerance of feedings) to more severe symptoms in which the bowel twists (volvulus) and becomes deficient in blood supply, leading to gangrenous bowel.
 This condition most commonly presents in the neonatal or infant period and is often a surgical urgency or even emergency.